NilFoundation/zkEVM-framework/README.md

 # zkEVM-framework

-Framework for test verification of state of claster based on EVM
+Framework for test verification of state of cluster based on EVM

 ## Content